cc-nikolai/cc-docs/source/includes/_futures_en.md

 *  If startTime is empty, the query will use the time point 24 hours ago as the startTime (startTime = currentTimeMillis - 24 * 60 * 60 * 1000).
 *  If endTime is empty, the query will use the current time point  as the endTime
-*  The maximum query range is 24 hours (endTime - startTime must be greater than currentTimeMillis - 24 * 60 * 60 * 1000)
+*  The maximum query range is 24 hours (endTime - startTime must be greater than 24 * 60 * 60 * 1000)